|

 dancer.
 We would play while the girls were dancing”.
 Rusty sits smiling

 from ear to ear.
 “It was a place called “Carol’s Cottontail”.
+It was a hip club I’m telling

 you.
 Leon Russell used to come in and play organ with us in there.
 Bobby